-PRINCIPLE 3 - Promoting values for the Authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour

-Merseyside Fire & Rescue Authority Commits itself to How the Authority will do this Responsible Committee/Officers 1 Officers and Members communicate effectively and openly and work together towards the achievement of the Authority's Vision.
+PRINCIPLE 3 - Promoting values for the Authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour Merseyside Fire & Rescue Authority Commits itself to How the Authority will do this Responsible Committee/Officers 1 Ensure that the Authority's leadership sets a tone for the organisation by creating a climate of openness, support and respect Officers and Members communicate effectively and openly and work together towards the achievement of the Authority's Vision.
 Committee agendas and reports are sent to all Members and Representative Bodies and all are invited to attend.
 The Chief Fire Officer carried out Leaders' briefing sessions.
 Extensive information is published on the Authority's Internet and Intranet sites and on Public Folders in the Authority's management information system.
-Authority/ Corporate Leadership Team The Authority has in place consultation and negotiation procedures and local Joint Secretaries arrangements.
+The Authority has in place consultation and negotiation procedures and local Joint Secretaries arrangements.
+Authority/ Strategic Management Team

-2 Ensure that standards of conduct and personal behaviour expected of members and staff, of work between members and staff and between the authority, its partners and the community are defined and communicated through codes of conduct and protocols A Code of Conduct for Members is approved by the Authority and a Standards Committee is in place to deal with relevant issues referred to it by the Standards Board.
+2 Ensure that standards of conduct and personal behaviour expected of members and staff, of work between members and staff and between the authority, its partners and the communicated through codes of conduct and protocols A Code of Conduct for Members is approved by the Authority and a Standards Committee is in place to deal with relevant issues referred to it by the Standards Board.
 A Code of Conduct for staff is also in place together with relevant policies (such as Bullying and Harassment).
 Performance Appraisal and discipline procedures are also in place for officers.
 Complaints, Anti Fraud and Corruption, Confidential Reporting policies and a Member/Staff Relations protocol are in place.
-Authority/ Corporate Leadership Team 3 Put in place arrangements to ensure that members and employees of the authority are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders and put in place appropriate processes to ensure that they continue to operate in practice Codes of Conduct, Procedural, Contract and Financial Standing Orders set out the requirements.
+Authority/ Strategic Management Team 3 Put in place arrangements to ensure that members and employees of the authority are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders and put in place appropriate processes to ensure that they continue to operate in practice Codes of Conduct, Procedural, Contract and Financial Standing Orders set out the requirements.
 At the commencement of Authority meetings Members are asked whether they have any interests to declare.
 Registers of gifts, hospitality and Members' and Officers' interests are maintained, reviewed and reported on to the Standards Committee.
 Reminders of the need to make disclosures are issued to all staff and Members.
 Guidance on Member's interests is issued to Members annually, and training is provided.
 Standards Committee/Monitoring Officer